Naming the Lost: Build a Memorial near you

-Naming the Lost Memorials invites you to participate in A Labor of Mourning.
-This fall, join a nationwide network of memorial-makers to name and honor the nearly 210,000 neighbors, family members, and friends lost to Covid-19 in the United States.
+Naming the Lost Memorials invites you to join a nationwide network of memorial-makers to name and honor the 500,000 neighbors, family members, and friends lost to Covid-19 in the United States.

 Interested or want to learn more?
-To join the group, send us an e-mail by clicking the sign-up button below, or write directly to email@example.com.
+Join our google group by clicking the sign-up button below, or write directly to firstname.lastname@example.org.
+We send occasional e-mails and will not share your information with others.

 Who is Naming the Lost Memorials?